open-feature/java-sdk-contrib/tools/tck/README.md

 }
 ```

+`summary` is **required**: an entry with no summary records that something is wrong without saying
+what, which is worth less than the bare skip or failure it accompanies. `issue` is **optional** —
-Use `KnownDeviation.untracked(...)` when there is no issue to point at yet.
+use `KnownDeviation.untracked(...)` when there is nothing to point at yet.
 That is still worth
-declaring — naming the defect is what separates it from a choice — but an issue link is better.
+declaring, because naming the defect is what separates it from a choice, but an issue link is
+better.
+The capability may be `null`, when the gap is against a mandatory, ungated scenario; it may
+not be a [reserved](#declaring-capabilities) one, since no scenario carries the tag and so there is
+nothing to deviate from.
 Empty is the default, and it is silence rather than a claim of having none.

 ### Naming the configuration under test